 Complete information here.

-LITERARY MENTORSHIP Realize your vision for your book project with the guidance and support of Kate Moses, internationally acclaimed novelist/memoirist, professional editor with 30+ years experience.
-(Wintering, Cakewalk, Mothers Who Think: Translated into 18 languages, numerous awards, editor at Salon, North Point Press).
+LITERARY MENTORSHIP & RETREATS Realize your vision for your book project with the guidance of Kate Moses, internationally acclaimed novelist/memoirist, professional editor with 30+ years experience.
+(Wintering, Cakewalk, Mothers Who Think: translated into 18 languages, numerous awards, editor at Salon, North Point Press).
 Whether developmental brainstorming to begin your book or surgical restructuring of a draft manuscript, my work with you & for you will be invested, insightful, nurturing and generous.
-Specializing in literary fiction, memoir, lyric & personal essays, mixed genre, MFA thesis refinement.
+Specializing in literary fiction, memoir, lyric & personal essays, food writing, mixed genre.
 Big picture and detailed feedback by email, phone, Skype.
+Workshops & retreats in inspiring locations.
 Free initial consultation.
-Email: firstname.lastname@example.org. www.birdsandmuses.com
+Email: firstname.lastname@example.org

 MANUSCRIPT EDITING & CRITIQUES Professional editor, literary midwife, award-winning author (Bantam, Avon, Berkley/Ace, others) offers extensive critiques, tutorials, revisions, support.
 Upgrade your writing skills; solve problems with plot, character development, pacing.
 Specialties include literary and mainstream fiction, mystery/thriller, juvenile/YA, general nonfiction, psychology, spirituality.
 Stellar book proposals and queries.
 Carol Gaskin.
 Phone: (941) 377-7640.
 Email: Carol@EditorialAlchemy.com.